sphinx-doc/sphinx/Doc-26/library/time.rst

    While this function normally returns non-decreasing values, it can return a lower value than a previous call if the system clock has been set back between the two calls.

-.. function:: timegm(t)

-   This is the inverse function of :func:`gmtime`.
-Its argument is a :class:`struct_time` or full 9-tuple which expresses the time in *GMT/UTC* time, not local time as expected by :func:`mktime`.
-It returns a floating point number, for compatibility with :func:`time`.
-If the input value cannot be represented as a valid time, either :exc:`OverflowError` or :exc:`ValueError` will be raised (which depends on whether the invalid value is caught by Python or the underlying C libraries).
-The earliest date for which it can generate a time is platform-dependent.

-   .. versionadded:: 2.6

 .. data:: timezone